• Products

 2. Online job postings: Sites featuring positions for aging workers retirementjobs.com, retiredbrains.com, workforce50.com, the AARP Job Board, and Work at Home Vintage Experts (WAHVE)

-3. Career coaching: The federally-financed One-Stop Career Centers typically provide free counseling.
+3. Career coaching: One-Stop Career Centers typically provide free job counseling.
 Many local colleges and community libraries also offer free workshops with career coaches.

-4. Selling talents: Clients can list their services on websites such as Upwork.com.
-It's free to join, but Upwork charges a service fee based upon a client's earnings.
+4. Selling talents: You can list your services on websites such as Upwork.com.
+It’s free to join, but Upwork charges a service fee based on your earnings.

-Clients can sell goods they make at Etsy.com.
-It's free to become an Etsy seller, but users should understand the transaction and processing fees on what they sell.
+You can sell goods you make at Etsy.com.
+It’s free to become an Etsy seller, but users should understand the transaction and processing fees on what you sell.

-At Fiverr.com, clients can find freelance work in over 200 categories.
+At Fiverr.com, you can find freelance work in over 200 categories.
 Fiverr charges 20% of earnings for the use of their platform.

 5. Apps that offer flexible employment:

-• DogVacay—Clients with personal or professional experience watching or walking dogs, can become pet sitters or dog walkers.
-They'll have the freedom to choose their schedule, services, and rates.
+• DogVacay or Rover—If you have personal or professional experience watching or walking dogs, you can earn money by becoming a pet sitter or dog walker.
+You’ll have the freedom to choose your schedule, services, and rates.

 • HopSkipDrive—A ride service for kids was created by three moms who understood the struggle of getting kids around town safely.
 They also provide transportation to aging adults.
 Drivers can earn up to $32/hr., but need to have 5 years of caregiving experience, have a good driving record, and pass a background check.

-• Lyft & Uber—Clients can drive part-time.
-They can choose their hours, drive their own car, and make money.
+• Lyft & Uber—You can drive part-time.
+And you can choose your hours, drive your car, and make money.

 • Envoy America—Take care of shopping and errands for nearby elders who need assistance